 Not at all.
 VESA develops and publishes standards like DisplayPort prior to their actual deployment in the field.
 DisplayPort 1.2a represents the latest interconnect technology now available to consumers from manufacturers.
 The new DisplayPort capabilities included in DisplayPort 1.4 have begun the cycle of hardware development that will result in such technology becoming available to consumers in a range of products over the next few years.
 And like other new versions of DisplayPort, DisplayPort 1.4 is backward compatible with earlier DisplayPort standards.

-When will I be able to buy products that use DisplayPort 1.4?
+When will I be able to buy products that use DisplayPort 1.4 from Comprehensive?

 Does this mean that with the addition of DisplayPort over USB-C, I can still expect the same USB data and USB Power Delivery capabilities across USB Type-C connector?

 Yes.
 DisplayPort, USB data, and USB Power Delivery can all be carried simultaneously through the same USB Type-C connector and cable.
 This is supported by a standard full-featured USB Type-C cable.

 Can DisplayPort over USB-C provide the same level of performance and features as the standard DisplayPort connection?